Statistics

 • On-page SEO auditing: Google Search Console's coverage and indexing reports, combined with a free crawler pass, surface most critical technical issues.
 In our experience, a free-tool technical audit catches the majority of issues a paid audit would flag on a site under 500 pages.

-• Keyword discovery: Google Keyword Planner and free tiers of tools like Ubersuggest provide enough volume and difficulty signal for initial keyword research, particularly for local or niche topics with lower competition.
+• [keyword research tool benchmarks discovery: Google Keyword Planner and free tiers of tools like Ubersuggest provide enough volume and difficulty signal for initial keyword research, particularly for local or niche topics with lower competition.

 • Content optimization: Free tools like Google Trends, AlsoAsked, and AnswerThePublic (limited free queries) help map topical intent without paid access.